 This referral program is one of the most popular, easiest and beneficial programs you could run.
 Referral programs are drafted in such a way that the current clients get incentives to gather potential clients.
 These newly registered clients will also be eligible to participate in the referral program.
 This loyalty program is a total win-win for everyone.
 WeWork Member Referral Program is a nice example of it.
 The company builds office spaces for other businesses.
 Its referral program provides the people who refer WeWork with one complimentary month per 12-month commitment.
 Referrers may be eligible to receive up to $5000 for their referrals.

 4. Transaction-based Discounts

 Although this loyalty program mirrors a B2C approach, it can still work best in a B2B environment.
 When a client completes an order, they are offered discounts for the next transactions in a specific time frame.
 This will encourage them to sign up for the membership program.
 VitalityMedical, a supplier of medical supplies, offers this kind of reward through bulk order discounts.
 Customers can get products at a much better price when they buy them in multiple quantities.
 There you have it.
-These are tried and tested loyalty programs that work wonders in B2B e-commerce.
+These B2B loyalty program examples are tried and tested loyalty programs that work wonders in B2B e-commerce.
+Consider them as B2B loyalty program best practice examples; as ideas worth exploring in your own company.
 Try them and see how your business fares in driving sales and customer engagement!